A First Time Buyer's guide to Mortgages

 The key things to think about when choosing a mortgage are how long it’s paid back over, the interest rate, whether it is a fixed or variable rate mortgage and any upfront fees.
 We explain what all these terms mean and the impact of different choices below:

-• Mortgages are paid off over a number of years.
-In the UK they typically range from 25 to 30 years, but they can be shorter.
+• Mortgages are paid off over a number of years, called terms.
+In the UK they typically range from 25 to 40 years, but they can be shorter.

 • Lenders make money by charging interest on mortgages, which can be a substantial cost over the length of the mortgage.